Monday, 03 October 2016 11:56

 Diabetes and poor circulation can cause general loss of sensitivity over the years, turning a simple cut into a serious issue.

-If you have any questions, please feel free to contact our office located in Metropolis and Eldorado, IL.
-We offer the newest diagnostic tools and technologies for your foot and ankle needs.
+If you have any questions please feel free to contact our office located in Metropolis and Eldorado, IL.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Elderly and Feet